 (1) The values for stock awards in this column represent the grant date fair value for the stock awards granted in 2009, computed in accordance with FASB ASC Topic 718.
-The assumptions used to value these awards can be found in Note 5 in the accompanying consolidated financial statements.
 The amounts shown above assume that we achieve a qualifying liquidity event.